WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 our own psychoanalytic outpatient clinic which we supported ourselves.
-It was very interesting and we were told that the Beth Israel Hospital, which is a first-rate hospital, has an outpatient—-that that outpatient wing which is almost exclusively occupied by psychoanalysts in Boston.
+It was very interesting and we were told that the Beth Israel Hospital, which is a first-rate hospital, has an outpatient—that that outpatient wing which is almost exclusively occupied by psychoanalysts in Boston.
 Now, we were in the outpatient clinic during the war.
 And so many of our colleagues had to go into service, and